Smart Lens

 Methods of implantation of intraocular lenses:

-An intraocular lens (IOL) can be placed in the anterior or posterior chamber of the eye.
-Lens models differ in size, shape of support mounts, material.
-The main task is to fix the lens so that it does not touch the lens and does not affect the natural circulation of fluid inside the eye.
+An intraocular lens (IOL) can go in the front or back part of the eye.
+These lenses come in different sizes, shapes, and materials.
+The important thing is to put the lens in a way that it doesn’t touch anything and doesn’t block the fluid inside the eye.

 Features of implantation in the anterior chamber:

-• Optical calculation and measurements are relatively simple.
+• Optical calculation and measurements is quite simple.

-• The material for the implant can be either solid or flexible, elastic.
+• The lens material can be solid or flexible, elastic.

-• The lens can be placed in the corner of the camera or on the iris itself.
+• The lens can be placed in the corner of the eye or on the iris.

-• Possible complications: risk of damage to the iris or lens, reduction in the number of endothelial cells, changes in the shape of the pupil, chronic inflammation.
+• Possible complications include damaging the iris or lens, reduction in the number of endothelial cells, pupil shape changes, and chronic inflammation.

-• Another feature of anterior chamber lenses is that they can be seen by others due to glare.
+• Another feature of anterior chamber lenses is that others can see the lens because of glare.

 Features of implantation in the posterior chamber: